What activities are subject to additional review?

 - After reviewing the project and the sponsor/collaborator, the ICC will provide the PI or contract administrator with information and advice on anticipated risks and ways to reduce or avoid these, if needed.
 The PI will then decide whether to modify certain aspects of the proposed project in response.
 ICC representatives may also assist with the contract negotiations.

 - The compliance review stage is an iterative process intended to increase a project’s viability and likelihood of approval.
-The ICC will ultimately recommend to the Associate Provost for International Activities (Associate Provost) either that the project should proceed or, if the residual risks after mitigation are significant, that it should be referred to the Senior Risk Group (SRG) for further review.
+The ICC will ultimately recommend to the Vice Provost for International Activities either that the project should proceed or, if the residual risks after mitigation are significant, that it should be referred to the Senior Risk Group (SRG) for further review.

 Academic Review by the International Advisory Committee (IAC)